•

 Abstract

-Although patient experience in healthcare settings has been a historically ambiguous concept, it is receiving increasing recognition as a measure of healthcare quality.
-Despite this growing recognition and efforts to define patient experience, few studies have explored patient perspectives on key factors driving this quality indicator.
-This research was conducted to explore and better understand the core elements patients view as impactful to their experiences in the inpatient rehabilitation setting.
-This was a single-visit cross-sectional qualitative interview study.
-Thirteen patients with various diagnoses who received at least one week of rehabilitation services were recruited from a single inpatient rehabilitation facility.
-This study employed a qualitative approach, including purposive sampling to identify information-rich participants, and semi-structured individual interviews to allow patients to share their full experiences.
+Although patient experience in healthcare settings has historically been an ambiguous concept, it has received increasing recognition as a measure of healthcare quality.
+Despite this growing recognition and efforts to define patient experience, few studies have explored patient perspectives on the key factors driving this quality indicator.
+This study aimed to explore the core elements patients view as influencing their experiences in the inpatient rehabilitation setting.
+This was a single-visit, cross-sectional qualitative interview study.
+Thirteen patients with diverse diagnoses who received at least one week of rehabilitation services were recruited from a single inpatient rehabilitation facility.
+Purposive sampling was employed to identify information-rich participants, and semi-structured individual interviews were conducted to elicit in-depth perspectives.
 Constant comparative analysis was used to identify themes characterizing patients' perceptions.
-To establish credibility and trustworthiness, the following were implemented: peer debriefing, two independent coders, and repeated review of the data.
-The themes that were identified from the qualitative interviews highlighted that the patient experience of inpatient rehabilitation is multifaceted and while there are core commonalities, each patient's rehabilitation journey is unique.
-A better understanding of the aspects that patients consider most meaningful to their experiences can help guide quality improvement efforts.
+To establish credibility and trustworthiness, peer debriefing, two independent coders, and repeated review of the data were implemented.
+The themes identified from the qualitative interviews suggest that the patient experience of inpatient rehabilitation is multifaceted; while there are core commonalities, each patient's rehabilitation journey is unique.
+A better understanding of the aspects patients consider most impactful to their experiences can help guide quality improvement efforts.

 Creative Commons License